 Serverless computing is the abstraction of servers, infrastructure, and operating systems.
 Serverless computing lets developers shift their focus from the server level to the task level, making them more efficient while the process of ‘code creation’ is cheaper.

 The cloud providers call their serverless services Function-as-a-service (FaaS), and users of this technology are only billed for when their code is running.

-Edge computing can also be considered a cloud, but here the cloud infrastructure is locally distributed in several locations.
+Edge computing can also be considered a cloud, but the cloud infrastructure is locally distributed in several locations in the case of edge.
 The most significant advantage of this over-centralised cloud is that it is geographically closer to the user, thus providing more bandwidth and lower latency.

-Companies that use mainly cloud-based technologies are more likely to meet their hosting and computing performance needs with edge computing as a result of the advantages just mentioned.
-This trend is likely to intensify further in 2021.
+Companies that use cloud-based technologies are more likely to meet their hosting and computing performance needs with edge computing due to the advantages just mentioned.
+This trend is likely to intensify further in 2022.